claudefa/Mapping_Capture_Experiments/README.md

 bash hDNA/Step5_STATS_hDNA.sh
 # Extract the rellevant column for each .stats file, only for the First in pair--> Column 9
 grep "FIRST" ${sample}.stats | awk '{print $9}' | uniq | head -n 1 #HQ aligned reads
-# Extracte the high quality aligned bases for paired reads --> Column 10
+# Extract the high quality aligned bases for paired reads --> Column 10
 grep -w "PAIRED" ${sample}_rmdups.qual.stats | awk '{print $10}' | uniq | head -n 1 # only for the Reliable reads to calculate the coverage
 ```
 **Step 6** - Add all the previously collected information in an spread sheet hDNA=RR/PR #####